rebeccabilbro/viz/visual-diagnostics-for-scikitlearn.md

 ```

-## More Intuitive Feature Analysis and Selection
+## More intuitive feature analysis and selection
-_Features analysis is hard.
-Visualizations can help._

 Feature selection is key to successful machine learning.
 Here the objective is to find the smallest set of the available features such that the fitted model will reach it's maximal predictive value.
 Statistical measures like averages and variance are a very useful first step to unpacking the features.
 Now that we've got our data, let's import `pandas`, load each into a data frame and take a quick look: